AI Coding Instructions

 This is an instructions file.
 It lives in your repository root.
-Your AI coding assistant reads it before touching your code.
+Your AI coding assistant reads it before touching anything.

 # AI Coding Instructions